nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Design considerations**

-We decided to identify Appointments by their `AppointmentId` instead of their index as we expect to identify each appointment by their own unique IDs.
+We originally wanted to identify Appointments by their `AppointmentId` instead of their index as we expect to identify each appointment by their own unique IDs.
+However,

 ### \[Proposed\] Undo/redo feature

-#### Proposed Implementation
+**Proposed Implementation**

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations: